mkc1/hunch/README.md

+# HUNCH

-# HUNCH is a 'who-said-what' multi-player guessing game.
+** Hunch is a 'who-said-what' multi-player guessing game.

 Given a random selection of topics, each user will submit their response.